The 2019 US Open starts today, the perfect time for a re-cap of tennis gadgets and trackers to improve your game.

-Last year, Zepp released the second generation of its smart tennis sensor.
-Unlike some of its competition, you can attach it to any racket and it will monitor key performance metrics so you can improve your technique on the court.
+Unlike some of its competition, you can attach Zepp’s tennis sensor to the end of any racket.
+From there it will monitor key performance metrics so you can improve your technique on the court.

 There are some key differences between the Zepp Tennis 1 and 2.
 The new device offers a highlight camera, additional performance metrics and enhanced social features.
 It also features longer battery life, a quicker charge time and more internal smarts.